 What happens if an inspector finds you're breaking regulations on grading pig carcases or classifying beef carcases.

-If a licensed abattoir doesn’t comply with the Beef and Pig Carcase Classification (England) Regulations 2010 (SI 2010/1090) (as amended) or the Beef and Pig Carcase Classification (Wales) Regulations 2011 (SI 2011/1826 (W. 198)), the Rural Payments Agency (RPA) can take a range of actions.
+If a licensed abattoir doesn’t comply with The Carcase Classification and Price Reporting (England) Regulations 2018 (SI 2018/1164) or The Carcase Classification and Price Reporting (Wales) Regulations 2018 (S.I.
+2018 No. 1215(W0248)), the Rural Payments Agency (RPA) can take a range of actions.

 Types of enforcement action

-RPA can take 4 levels of action:
+RPA can take 3 levels of action:

-- criminal prosecution - if you don’t pay the fine imposed in the penalty notice; you can also be prosecuted if you fail to comply with an enforcement notice
+- criminal prosecution, if you don’t pay the fine imposed in the penalty notice; you can also be prosecuted if you fail to comply with an enforcement notice

-If an inspector finds more than 1 problem on a visit, RPA will consider each one separately.
-This means you could receive more than 1 notice after an inspection.
+If you have committed two or more offences before, RPA can issue a penalty notice or initiate a prosecution straight away.
+If an inspector finds more than one problem on a visit, RPA will consider these separately for enforcement purposes.
+Thus you may receive more than one notice after an inspection.

 How to appeal

-- make a complaint to a magistrates court, which can make an order revoking the notice
+The only type of action you can appeal against is an enforcement notice.
+To do this, you must make an appeal to a magistrates court, which can make an order revoking the notice

-Meat Technical Schemes team
+Meat Technical Schemes